genaray/Arch/README.md

 entity.Has<Position>();               // True if the entity has a position component entity.Set(new Position( x = 10 ));   // Replaces the position component and updates it data entity.Get<Position>();               // Returns a reference to the entity position, can directly acess and update position attributes

+entity.GetComponentTypes();           // Returns an array of its component types.
+Should be treated as readonly entity.GetComponents();               // Returns an array of all its components, allocates memory.
 ```

 With those utility methods you are able to implement your game logic.